Industry Guide

 What is SEPA Direct Debit Business-to-Business (SDD B2B)?

 SEPA Direct Debit Business-to-Business (SDD B2B) is a variation of SDD Core designed specifically for B2B transactions.
 As with SDD Core, businesses must sign a mandate giving their full consent to participate in SDD B2B.
-SDD B2B is often used for recurring payments, such as invoice payments, subscription fees, membership dues and supplier payments.
+SDD B2B is often used for recurring payments, such as invoice payments, subscription fees, membership dues, and supplier payments.

 How does SEPA work?

-Every bank account in the SEPA area is assigned an International Bank Account Number (IBAN) and a Bank Identifier Code (BIC) to uniquely identify bank accounts and financial institutions.
+SEPA’s common rules and payment instruments bring greater standardization to euro-denominated electronic payments and ensure consistent processing across participating countries.
+Every bank account in the SEPA area is assigned an IBAN and a Bank Identifier Code (BIC) to uniquely identify bank accounts and financial institutions.

 What is the European Payments Council’s involvement in SEPA?

-The European Payments Council (EPC) is an international not-for-profit organization that works with European banks and payment service providers to develop and maintain SEPA schemes and frameworks.
+EPC is an international not-for-profit organization that works with European banks and payment service providers to develop and maintain SEPA schemes and frameworks.
 The EPC works closely with regulatory authorities and other stakeholders throughout the payments chain to advocate for the adoption and implementation of SEPA and to facilitate its integration with national payment systems.

 Which countries are part of SEPA?